-Current Research: Ian is writing his PhD dissertation in economic anthropology, on the topic of economic change in Flores, Indonesia.
-His work explores the shifting, unstable ways that multiple regimes of value collide, and the economic behaviors emerging in a rapidly developing economy.
+Current Research: Ian is writing his PhD dissertation in economic anthropology, based on field research in Flores, Indonesia.
+His work explores the collision of multiple regimes of value in a rapidly developing economy, and the shifting, unstable behaviors that emerge as a result.

 TFS: Ian is the executive producer of The Familiar Strange podcast, as well as a frequent contributor to our blog.